 If you are an international applicant or student, the staff at the International Centre can answer your questions.

 Comprehensive advice for German students

-Whatever your concern, we are here to inform and advise you before and during all phases of your studies:
+Whatever your concern, we are here to inform and advise German students before and during all phases of their studies: